 Those are some of the main advantages, it still grows fast enough to be useful - <"Hi everybody,">, but is much more tolerant of lean dosing and soft water etc.I find Frogbit really useful, responds fast to nutrient deficiencies, and is manageable

-<"Salvinia auriculata group"> would be equally suitable for the "Duckweed Index" if it had a <"leaf green"> frond, because of the hairs it is more difficult to judge <"greeness">.Salvinia is present in my tanks, and will brown if Iron or other nutrients are lacking but is still a bit like duckweed and can prove bothersome.
+<"Salvinia auriculata group"> would be equally suitable for the "Duckweed Index" if it had a <"leaf green"> frond, because of the hairs it is more difficult to judge the intensity of <"greeness">.Salvinia is present in my tanks, and will brown if Iron or other nutrients are lacking but is still a bit like duckweed and can prove bothersome.

 Floating plants are really good for fry survival, I think a lot of use have found <"stray surviving fry in our tanks"> in a way that doesn't happen for people who don't have surface plants.simply the best plant for fry salvation, my black mollies are a self perpetuating community thanks to it.